4-star QB Andre Adams set to announce commitment on April 11

 Nashville (Tenn.)
 Antioch signal-caller Andre Adams is in the midst of a key stretch of spring visits, and once that is over, he plans to make a commitment.

 On Sunday, the four-star told Rivals’ Chad Simmons that he will announce his decision on April 11.
 Adams is coming off visits to Oregon, Kentucky, Mississippi State and Virginia Tech and is also set to visit Colorado and Florida State in the coming weeks.
-Those schools make up his top schools heading into the decision in a few weeks.
+Those schools, along with Memphis, make up his top schools heading into the decision in a few weeks.

 Earlier this month, Adams said Virginia Tech, Colorado and Kentucky have been among the programs pushing hardest recently.
 His most recent trip came with James Franklin and the Hokies, who have prioritized him as one of their top overall targets.